 Trillions of microbes call the human skin their home, a rich flora living in symbiosis with their giant host in times of health.
 A thousand species of bacteria live across the diverse habitat of our bodies.
 As microbes-in-residence, they can help ward off pathogens, and educate the immune system on the environment beyond the barrier.

 Through the skin, others can witnesses our state of wellness or emotion.
 When we are sad, we glow a little less; when we’re undernourished, our system slows, and it shows.
 But a body fired up on exercise, adrenaline, love or optimism beams out its vitality to the world.
 A person’s essence is written all over their face, with lived-in lines and battle scars the descriptive details of their life story.
-Far from a being a shallow façade, skin shows the truth of who we are.
+Far from being a shallow façade, skin shows the truth of who we are.

 Text: Alison Smith